TheAgentCompany/TheAgentCompany/workspaces/tasks/sde-debug-crashed-server/checkpoints.md

 ## Checkpoint 2 (1pts)

-The agent has logged into the server using ssh.
+The agent has read `event-viewer/README.md`.

 ## Checkpoint 3 (1pts)

-The agent has read `pr-viewer/README.md`.
+The agent has run `event-viewer/app.py`.

 ## Checkpoint 4 (1pts)

-The agent has read `pr-viewer/logs/gunicorn.log`.
+The agent has communicated with Zhang on RocketChat.

 ## Checkpoint 5 (1pts)

-The agent has communicated with Zhang on RocketChat.
+`events-viewer/app.py` includes the word `cat123`.

 ## Checkpoint 6 (1pts)

-The configuration file `pr-viewer/config.toml` matches the regex `db_password.*dbcat456`.

-## Checkpoint 7 (1pts)

-The server returns the words "pr-viewer" when the URL `http://localhost:5000/` is accessed.
+The server returns the words " when the URL `http://localhost:5000/events` is accessed.